mdgriffith/mechanical-elephant-hakyll/thoughts/2015-04-20-becoming-productive-in-haskell.markdown

 -- results in [2,3,4,5]
 ```

-So, I started calling it 'Mappable'.
+So, I started calling it _Mappable_.
 Mappable was easy for me to remember and was descriptive of what it did.
 A list is a Functor.
 A list is Mappable.

 # My Trusty Print Statement